VincentRPS/orca.py/docs/bot_tutorial/building_block_plugins.md

 # Plugins

-Plugins are Disco are a core abstraction which attempt to encapsulate the functionality of your bot into contained modules.
+Plugins are orca are a core abstraction which attempt to encapsulate the functionality of your bot into contained modules.
 To boil it down, commands related to one another, or listeners that control the same functionality should be within the same Plugin.
 Although it's possible to call and pass data between Plugins, you should generally attempt to avoid it.

 ## Plugin Lifecycle